hetida/hetida-designer/docs/user_guide/attached_metadata.md

 ## Metadata conventions

 For writing generalizable (base) components, it is preferred to have a metadata structure convention that adapters can conform to in order to make these components work with the data they provide.
-E.g. a component that plots timeseries data should expect the units at a specific point in the metadata which is independant on which adapter is used.
+E.g. a component that plots timeseries data should expect the units at a specific point in the metadata which is independent on which adapter is used.

 When writing your own adapters, we therefore strongly advise to follow the conventions defined here.
 On the other side adapters, when receiving data can make use of metadata to decide how to handle this data, e.g. whether existing data in the target interval should be invalidated / overwritten.